Tom Leopold: Career

 Leopold often calls in to Shearer's radio program Le Show, playing such unusual characters as "Yvonne Della Femina" (O. J. Simpson's alleged girlfriend who has changed sex several times) or even Elvis Presley.
 (See the Le Show article for a more complete list of his characters).

 Leopold and Shearer are also friends with Paul Shaffer.
 They share an interest in the vagaries of show business itself and sometimes go on trips to see odd shows.
 In a New York article, Leopold said: "Paul, Harry and I are show-biz-philes.
 We fly all over to see these bad, funny shows".
 Leopold and Shearer produced and co-wrote (with Shaffer) a 1986 Cinemax special titled Viva Shaf Vegas in which Leopold also performed, some of which was based on this shared interest.

 Leopold has written two novels; his first was Almost Like Being Here in 1988, which was followed by the sequel Somebody Sing in 1990.
 The books got mixed reviews.
 The first book was produced as a stage play in Chicago in 1993.

 In 2008, he collaborated with Bob Sand to publish a biography of a mythical comedy writing team "Milt Wagonman and Marty Sloyxne", who are profane and largely unsuccessful.
 A number of promotional videos for the book have been posted, and in them Leopold and Sand appear as the characters.
 (Leopold plays Milt Wagonman).

 Leopold occasionally performs as a comedic actor in film or television and at live events (most recently in September 2008).

 In 2012, Leopold began hosting a weekly radio show, Entertaining Truth, on The Catholic Channel exclusive to Sirius XM Satellite Radio.
 The show featured Leopold, alongside priest and chef Father Leo Patalinghug, discussing the Catholic Church in an entertaining light.

 Personal life

 Leopold lives in New York City with his wife and two daughters.
 He owns a summer home in Greenport, New York that he bought from Kofi Annan.
-Leopold was raised in a Jewish family.
+Leopold was raised in a secular, culturally Jewish family.
 As an adult, he converted to Catholicism.